Skip to content

 api_query.do(params)

-In the above example, although both can achieve the same functionality, since query_some_api(...) is a function that can be called directly, it allows selecting this function in the editor and running it directly after filling in parameters.
+In the above example, although both methods can achieve the same functionality, since query_some_api(...) is a directly callable function, it can be selected in the editor and run directly with parameters.

-To debug and run the do(...) method of the APIQuery class, you must first instantiate the object before calling it, meaning you would have to write an additional test function test_api_query(...) to invoke it.
+On the other hand, to debug and run the do(...) method of the APIQuery class, you must first instantiate an object, requiring the additional test function test_api_query(...) to call it.